chriskacerguis/vault-o-knowledge/money/massive-windfall.md

 From: https://www.reddit.com/r/AskReddit/comments/24vzgl/comment/chba4bf/

-Tweaked a bit for a more generic "large money windfall" vs "lottery", and adjusted the language as this is not a "reddit" comment thread anymore.
+Note: Tweaked a bit for a more generic "large money windfall" vs "lottery", and adjusted the language as this is not a "reddit" comment thread anymore.

 Congratulations!
 You just [got a large money windfall]!
 That's great.